A robust contaminated discrete Weibull regression model for outlier-prone count data: Simulation study

-We derived the following performance metrics for each parameter across the 1000 replicates: mean bias, root mean squared error (RMSE), coverage probability (CP) of the 95\% BCIs, and the average 95\% BCI length.
-These summaries appear in \autoref{tab:sim_results_cTDW} and \autoref{tab:sim_result_beta}.
+For the cTDW model, we summarized performance across the 500 replicates using mean bias and coverage probability (CP) of the 95\% BCIs for all parameters; these results are reported in \autoref{tab:sim_results_cTDW}.
+For the regression coefficients $\beta_0$ and $\beta_1$, we additionally report root mean squared error (RMSE) and average 95\% BCI length for both the TDW and cTDW models; these summaries are given in \autoref{tab:sim_result_beta}.

-\autoref{tab:sim_results_cTDW} reports the mean bias and CPs for all parameters under the cTDW model.
-Across most scenarios, coverage probabilities remain close to or above the nominal level, suggesting generally adequate (and occasionally conservative) inference.
-However, the $\eta$ parameter often exhibits noticeable bias under lighter contamination, which is a typical penalty when the data do not fully support a heavier-tail structure.

-{ Table~3} contrasts the simulation metrics for the regression coefficients $\beta_0$ and $\beta_1$ between the TDW and cTDW models.
-Both models perform similarly when contamination is mild ($\eta=2$, $\delta=0.1$).
-However, under heavier contamination ($\eta=5, \delta=0.45$ or $\eta=10, \delta=0.45$), the TDW model exhibits inflated RMSE and wider BCIs across both $c=0$ and $c=1$.
-In particular, the coverage for $\beta_1$ drops markedly when $c=0$, whereas the cTDW model remains comparatively robust.